On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Introduction

-The RT-equations are elliptic regardless of metric signature, because $\Delta$ is the Laplacian of the Euclidean metric in $x$-coordinates, and determine the Jacobians of coordinate transformations to optimal regularity.
+The RT-equations are elliptic regardless of metric signature, because $\Delta$ is the Laplacian of the Euclidean metric in $x$-coordinates.
+They determine the Jacobians of coordinate transformations to optimal regularity.
 Thus the problem of optimal regularity and Uhlenbeck compactness is reduced to an existence theory for the RT-equations, c.f. \cite{ReintjesTemple_ell1,ReintjesTemple_ell3}.
-The RT-equations, and hence both Uhlenbeck compactness and optimal regularity, are mathematical consequences of just the rule which defines how connections transform from one coordinate system to another, logically independent of any additional structure on the geometry, like positive definiteness of the metric, or the requirement that the metric be a solution the Einstein equations.
+The RT-equations, and hence both Uhlenbeck compactness and optimal regularity, are mathematical consequences of just the rule which defines how connections transform from one coordinate system to another, logically independent of any additional structure on the geometry, like positive definiteness of the metric, or the Einstein equations.

+Although the original formulation of the RT-equation \eqref{PDE1} - \eqref{PDE4} is amenable to a rigorous existence theory at the higher non-optimal regularity of connection and curvature in $W^{1,p}$, (we accomplished this existence theory in \cite{ReintjesTemple_ell2}, proving optimal connection regularity $W^{2,p}$), the non-linearities in the RT-equations as formulated in \eqref{PDE1} - \eqref{PDE4} are too fierce to extend the method of proof in \cite{ReintjesTemple_ell2} to the low regularity of non-optimal $L^p$ connections.
+In this paper we extend the existence theory for the RT-equations to the level of $L^p$ connections.
+For this we use the gauge freedom inherent in system \eqref{PDE1} - \eqref{PDE4} to introduce what we call the {\it reduced} RT-equations, (system \eqref{RT_withB_2_intro} - \eqref{RT_withB_4_intro} below), an elliptic system of equations equivalent to the original RT-equations \eqref{PDE1} - \eqref{PDE4}.
+The reduced RT-equations simplify the nonlinearities in the problem of optimal regularity to a degree sufficient to extend our analysis of the RT-equations by one order, from the level of connection components $\Gamma\in W^{1,p}$ achieved in \cite{ReintjesTemple_ell2}, to $L^p$ connections, including the $L^\infty$ connections of GR shock waves.